Terry Ruskowski: Playing career

+In the 1979 NHL expansion draft, Ruskowski's draft rights were reclaimed by the Black Hawks.
+He recorded 70 points in his first year with the team on 55 assists but declined in his two further seasons, recording 37 points in 60 games in 1981-82.
+The following year saw him traded to the Los Angeles Kings, where he played three seasons and recorded 40 points twice.
+He then moved over to the Pittsburgh Penguins in 1985 as a free agent, recording 63 points in his first year and 51 in his second before closing out his career with the Minnesota North Stars.
+He recorded 17 points in 47 games in his first year before playing just three games in 1988-89.
+In 999 total professional games, he collected 763 points.

+In 1995, he was inducted into the Prince Albert Sports Hall of Fame.

 Coaching career

+After his retirement, he soon became coach of the Saskatoon Blades of the junior Western Hockey League.
+Ruskowski was the first ever coach of the Columbus Chill, being hired in 1991.
+He went 96-70-20 in three seasons, leading them to the playoffs in his final year there.
+He coached the Houston Aeros in the International Hockey League.

 In 2001, Ruskowski was named the head coach of the Laredo Bucks in Laredo, Texas, of the Central Hockey League.
 On March 18, 2009, he secured his 500th coaching win, as the Bucks defeated the Texas Brahmas of Fort Worth, 4-3, in the Southern Conference playoffs.

 In 2007, Ruskowski entered the final year of a four-year contract extension with the Bucks.
 Ruskowski told the Laredo Morning Times that his tenure was in the hands of Bucks chairman Glenn Hart, owner Julian "Kiki" DeAyala, and team president John Beckelhymer and that he had "full faith" that he will obtain his third contract with the club.
 He was shortly thereafter given a "lifetime contract" as the coach of the Bucks.

-Ruskowski led the Bucks to the postseason in seven of his years as head coach.
-The team won President Cup championships in 2004 and 2006 and four consecutive Southern Conference titles.
-Ruskowski became a well-known figure in the Laredo community.
-On June 3, 2010, Ruskowski was named a Paul Harris Fellow by Laredo Rotary International in a ceremony at Texas A&M University.

 In May 2011, Ruskowski announced his resignation after ten years as the coach of the Bucks.
-The decision to step down despite a lifetime contract came after declining attendance and depressed revenues to the Bucks.
 Ruskowski had compiled a 343–175–56 overall record in Laredo and was the CHL "Coach of the Year" during the 2005–06 season.
 A year after Ruskowski's departure from the Bucks, the team, citing declining attendance and revenue reversals, disbanded.

-On June 28, 2011, Ruskowski became the coach of the Rio Grande Valley Killer Bees hockey team, based in McAllen, a staunch rival of the Laredo Bucks.
-Ruskowski had a two-year contract with the Bees.

 Ruskowski became the head coach and general manager of the Quad City Mallards in the ECHL in the 2013–14 season.
 On January 20, 2017, he was relieved of his duties.